-The COVID-19 pandemic has resulted in very high levels of public spending.
-Current estimates of the cost of the government measures in place since 2020 range from about £310 to £410 billion, and this has been a driving factor is pushing up inflation rates to levels not seen since the 1980s.
+Euromonitor International analysts state the global economy is slowly recovering from the COVID-19 pandemic, but still faces on-going challenges from 2024 into 2025 and beyond.
+However, this recovery was mitigated by China's 'zero-COVID' policy (as opposed to most Western countries' 'live-with-COVID' policies).
+Thus, the Chinese economy was the first to fully recover from the pandemic-driven downturn, shifting the government's focus from stimulating recovery to controlling financial system risks and robust credit expansion.
+However, China's strict zero-COVID policy also slowed down the country's robust growth, as even the smallest virus outbreaks were followed by strict quarantines and isolation.
+The pandemic resulted in very high levels of public spending in the UK, and estimates of the cost of the government measures in place since 2020 still range from £310 to £410 billion, even though four years have passed, and this has been a driving factor is pushing up inflation rates to levels not seen since the 1980s.
 HPLC continues to note the increase in cost many of the goods and services it provides to grant recipients.
 In addition, many individuals have reduced (or even ceased) their contact with support organisations that HPLC fund, impacting performance, but more importantly, putting those individuals much further away from the support they need.

-On-going Unstable Geo-political Future: Russia and Ukraine
+On-going Unstable Geo-political Future: Russia / Ukraine and now Beyond

-The protracted Russian military incursion into Ukraine has detrimentally impacted the global economy, and has contributed to the on-going massive cost increase to energy supplies putting financial pressure on HPLC's service users, both those supported through the Grants Programme and its Almshouse residents (those without HPLC's bulk-purchase advantage).
-This has been a second driving factor is pushing up inflation rates even more, and the greater part of the community of economists agree the nation is facing a 'cost of living' crisis as many individuals and families struggle to cope.
-There has been a marked increase in requests from individuals across the Ancient Parish for direct financial support; when queried, this is usually attributed to this rise in the cost of living.
+The protracted Russian military incursion into Ukraine continues to detrimentally impact the global economy and has contributed to the on-going massive cost increase to energy supplies putting financial pressure on HPLC's service users, both those supported through the Grants Programme and its Almshouse residents (those without HPLC's bulk-purchase advantage).
+This has been a secondary driving factor in pushing up inflation rates even more, and the greater part of the community of economists agree the nation is still facing a cost-of-living crisis as many individuals and families struggle to cope.
+Added to this, at the time of writing, the Israeli/Palestinian conflict and the fall of the Syrian government to militants can only add further destabilisation to the global economy.
+Finally, the American people have re-elected an isolationist former president (to be inaugurated in January 2025), with a track-record of enacting policies to intentionally stifle international trade into the US, which will likely cause more global financial instability.